After a holiday season full of indulgence, you are motivated to start 2021 off on the right foot.

-You won’t get “toned and tightened” (for lack of better words) if you’re using super light weights and never challenging yourself.
+But that ideal body you envision won’t get “toned and tightened” (for lack of better words) if you’re using super light weights and doing dance classes.

 You will see those changes over time when you lift weights relatively heavy for you.

-Use weights that allow you to do between 8 and 15 reps per set on average, ending up close to failure on the last set.
+Use weights that allow you to do between 8 and 15 reps per set on average, ending up close to failure on the last rep.

 2 – Stop Focusing Only On Weight Loss